oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "School members can access payments in their school" ON public.fee_payments;
 DROP POLICY IF EXISTS "Service role can create payments" ON public.fee_payments;
 CREATE POLICY "School members can access payments in their school" ON public.fee_payments FOR ALL USING (is_super_admin() OR school_id = get_my_school_id()) WITH CHECK (is_super_admin() OR school_id = get_my_school_id());
-CREATE POLICY "Service role can create payments" ON public.fee_payments FOR INSERT TO service_role WITH CHECK (true); -- For webhooks
+CREATE POLICY "Service role can create payments" ON public.fee_payments FOR INSERT TO service_role WITH CHECK (true);

 -- --- Table: student_arrears ---
 ALTER TABLE public.student_arrears ENABLE ROW LEVEL SECURITY;